woaiwinnie2/TCAMImageCompression/README.md

 # Parts
 + TCAM_encoder.py: Take image blocks as input and TCAM entries as output.
 + TCAM_simulator.py: Store list of TCAM entries memory, and respond to queries and output match
++ sim.py: Ideal RMT simulator, for fessibility estimation
++ point_encoder.py: Encode a point
++ interval_encoder.py: Encode an interval around a point
-+ main.py: Break image into blocks, call TCAM_encoder to encode them, store them in TCAM_simulator and call TCAM_simulator to find match
++ main.ipynb: Break image into blocks, call TCAM_encoder to encode them, store them in TCAM_simulator and call TCAM_simulator to find match

 # Usage
-Run main.py with image to compress
+Put the image in the directory and run main.ipynb with filename of the image.